instana/ruby-sensor/README.md

 ## Usage

-The instana gem is a zero configuration tool that will automatically collect key metrics from your Ruby processes.
+The instana gem is a zero configuration tool that will automatically collect key metrics and distributed traces from your Ruby processes.
 Just install and go.

 ## Configuration

 Although the gem has no configuration required for out of the box metrics and tracing, components can be configured if needed.
-See [Configuration.md](https://github.com/instana/ruby-sensor/blob/master/Configuration.md).
+See our [Configuration](https://docs.instana.io/ecosystem/ruby/configuration/) page.

 ## Tracing

 This Ruby gem provides a simple API for tracing and also supports [OpenTracing](http://opentracing.io/).
-See [Tracing.md](https://github.com/instana/ruby-sensor/blob/master/Tracing.md) for details.
+See the [Ruby Tracing SDK](https://docs.instana.io/ecosystem/ruby/tracing-sdk/) and [OpenTracing](https://docs.instana.io/ecosystem/ruby/opentracing/) pages for details.

 ## Documentation